Why are we planting more trees on King William Street?

 Who will be responsible for maintaining these trees?

-The City will be responsible for the ongoing maintenance of the street trees, including watering, pruning and the application of soil conditioners.
+The City will be responsible for the upkeep and ongoing maintenance of the street trees, including watering, pruning and the application of soil conditioners.

 Will the tree roots damage sidewalks or utilities?